Flower - Holly (signifies celebration and prosperity)

 Email Tag Day - See Email Poems and Quotes.

 Opposites Attract Day - Get together with friends and family members that you love but who are very different from you in many ways.
+(Maybe make the subject of politics off-limits.)

 National Bouillabaisse Day